Industries · Manufacturing · Industrial Cases · Updated June 2026

 Why does manufacturing matter in Mercosur and South America?

 Manufacturing matters because it connects industrial capacity, suppliers, machinery, labor, logistics, imports, exports and national development strategies.
-In Mercosur and South America, manufacturing is not only a factory question.
-It is a market-execution system that determines whether countries can turn demand, resources and infrastructure into industrial value.
+In Mercosur and South America, manufacturing is a market-execution system that determines whether countries can turn demand, resources and infrastructure into industrial value.

 Is manufacturing in South America only about large factories?